Advisory groups

 National Steering Committee

 In all WSP countries there are National Steering Committees that provide oversight and governance of the program.
-This committee’s role is to ensure a quality, evidence-based and sustainable program is established and embedded within national policy so that it can achieve nationwide coverage.
-Members of this committee include local experts in dermatology, paediatrics, infectious diseases, public health and other health services.
+These committees roles are to ensure that quality, evidence-based, and sustainable programs are established and embedded within national policy, so that they can achieve nationwide coverage.
+Members of these committees include local experts in dermatology, paediatrics, infectious diseases, public health and other health services.

-Fiji WSP Steering Committee was featured on the local TV station, Fiji One.
+The WSP Fiji Steering Committee was featured on the local TV station, Fiji One.

 WSP Global Advisory Board